tanogc/disperse/README.md

 *	2_Disperse_in_action: Illustration of potential practical uses through the calculation of functional diversity metrics and mean community traits

 # Example data
-*	taxa.txt: matrix including 44 macroinvertebrate taxa from 22 sites.
+*	Bonada2007W_AJ.txt: matrix including 44 macroinvertebrate taxa from 22 sites.

 Please, cite the original taxonomic database and paper to reference this dataset: